aghodrati/deepproposal/README.md

   - contour model: as described in section 4 of the paper (trained model is included)
   - pre-trained CNN model (http://www.vlfeat.org/matconvnet/models/imagenet-caffe-ref.mat): make a symbolic link in ./models/cnn/ that point to the imagenet-caffe-ref.mat or change the path in get_opts.m

-- remember to add PATH_TO_CUDA/lib64/ in your library path in case you had problems running Matconvnet on gpu.
 # Demo
 You can run the "demo.m" for extracting proposals for a given image.